 - Put-in-Bay Resort and Villas

 - This resort has a variety of fabulous lodging choices.
 Moreover, guests can choose from different hotel rooms with varying capacity and features.
 Also, the Put-in-Bay Villas are located here.
 These large town homes are ideal for bigger groups.
 The Villas are fully furnished with separate bedrooms, kitchen and comfortable living space.
 Also, the Blue Marlin pool bar is on site.
 Here, guests can have fun in the sun at one of the the most popular spots on Put-in-Bay.
+Enjoy a drink in the pool with some friends and then layout and soak up some sun on the pool deck.

 - Commodore Resort